Speaking

 • Interested in an online retreat on 7 Ways to Pray?
 Register your interest here.

 • 17 to 21 June at Lee Abbey, Devon.
-How about spending the nearly longest day in a stunning setting of sea and coast and lovely grounds?
-We’re going to be exploring the majority of Jesus’ prayers in the gospels while enjoying the famous hospitality of the team at Lee Abbey.
+Spend the nearly longest day in a stunning setting of sea and coast and lovely grounds.
+We’ll explore the majority of Jesus’ prayers in the gospels and enjoy the famous hospitality of the team at Lee Abbey.

 • 9 to 13 September at El Palmeral in Spain for a week exploring friendship with Jesus.
 (Waiting list only.)